 Cybersecurity in Education — the ‘Good’, the ‘Bad’ and the ‘Ugly’

 These days, no enterprise is spared from malicious hackers.
-Even not-for-profit educational institutions are particularly vulnerable.
+K12 schools and even not-for-profit educational institutions need to shore up vulnerabilities.

-We think of our schools as being a safe, friendly place, but once connected to the internet, it’s like open season for cyber crime.
-These days, no enterprise is spared from malicious hackers.
-Even not-for-profit educational institutions are particularly vulnerable.
+We think of our schools as being a safe, friendly place, but once connected to the internet, it’s like open season for cybercrime.
+These days, no enterprise is spared from malicious hackers and the disruptions they cause.
+Public schools, private schools, and even not-for-profit educational institutions are particularly vulnerable, putting both school staff and student data at risk, including life-altering data such as social security numbers.

-IT staff, administrators, teachers and other school employees should soon realize that cybersecurity risks have become increasingly dangerous in the education sector.
+IT staff, administrators, teachers, and other school employees ‘need to realize that cybersecurity risks have become increasingly dangerous in the education sector.
 It’s well known that schools are not sufficiently funded in security technology.
-That is why attackers view schools and districts as sitting ducks when it comes to cybersecurity.
+That is why attackers view school districts as sitting ducks when it comes to cybersecurity, mostly due to budget constraints, a lack of proper security assessments, and insufficient cybersecurity training that causes lapses in security awareness.

-Let’s break down the top cybersecurity threats that schools are facing today – the ‘bad’’.
-And simple strategies to prevent it – the ‘good’.
+Let’s break down the top cybersecurity threats to data privacy that schools are facing today—the “bad.”
+And simple strategies to prevent it—the “good.”

-The Bad – The most common threat is social engineering attacks, which includes phishing – a technique used by cybercriminals to con users into sharing sensitive data such as network credentials or by installing malware.
+The Bad – The most common threat is social engineering, which includes phishing – a technique used by cybercriminals to con users into sharing sensitive data such as network credentials or by installing malware.
+A firewall or antivirus software can do nothing against social engineering, because it capitalizes on weaknesses in human behavior and thinking.
 Attackers send phony emails that appear to come from valid sources in an attempt to trick users into revealing confidential information.

-“Cyber-attacks are as common as ever and becoming more elaborate as technology advances,” says UDT Sr. Cybersecurity Manager Adonis Sardinas.
+“Cyberattacks are as common as ever and becoming more elaborate as technology advances,” says UDT CISO Mike Sanchez.
 “You’re always getting phished.
-The question is how aware are you to successfully spot the scams?”
+The question is how aware are you and can you successfully spot the scams?”

-The Good – Sardinas recommends the following tips:
+The Good – UDT recommends the following tips:

 The Bad – This is the most common invasion involving actors who are not authorized to see or change certain types of data, break into a district or school’s system and copies, steals, transmits, changes, or just views the data.
 These types of incidents make up a little more than a third—36 percent—of all reported cyberattacks on schools, according to the K12-SIX.